olegkorol/instant-turbo/README.md

 # instant-turbo

 > Archived.
 It makes little sense to work with Turborepo.
 The added headaches and complexity are just not worth it.
-You are better off separating the React Native and the Expo app in two different repos.
+You are better off separating the React Native and the Next.js app in two different repos.

 A starter Turborepo with two apps: